Circad Helps Entrepreneurs Commercialise Their Raspberry Pi Electronics Prototypes

 Staff tracking data is uploaded to a database using either Mobile internet or home Ethernet.
 A mems accelerator is used to detect movement of the staff tracked device, so it cannot be removed from the client’s home without authorization.
 It is also possible to use a longer range 868 MHz FSK transceiver located in the care visitor’s vehicle to record the time and duration of the visit.
 An internal lithium battery is recharged from a standard DC adapter and will ensure operation for at least 8 hours after mains power loss.

-Circad were tasked with taking the electronic product design of the Mevarius from prototype board into a product that could be mass produced using a processor with a long production life and incorporate all the features in a single pcb design.
+Circad were tasked with taking the Mevarius PCB prototype into a product that could be mass produced in the UK using a processor with a long production life and incorporate all the features in a single pcb design.
 The production product would also have to pass EMC tests for use in the home environment.

 Based on the powerful ST32F4 processor Circad developed the production version pictured above.
 In house we developed the PCB design, schematic and layout.
 We undertook the PCB assembly (surface mount and final box assembly) and wrote the initial firmware.